Saki (musician): Mixx and Mary's Blood: 2010–2022

-In 2012, Saki joined the all-female heavy metal band Mary's Blood.
-She already knew the members, who were also previously in Destrose, before they asked her to audition when their guitarists were leaving.
-She has since become the main composer of songs in the band.
+In July 2012, Saki joined the all-female heavy metal band Mary's Blood.
+It had been formed two and a half years prior by her predecessors in Destrose, before they asked her to audition when their guitarists were leaving.
+She went on to become the main composer of songs in the band.
 Mary's Blood performed their first international show in Houston, Texas at Anime Matsuri 2013, and then signed to major record label Nippon Columbia for the release of their first album Countdown to Evolution on August 20, 2014.
 Readers of heavy metal magazine Burrn! voted Mary's Blood second place in its best new artist category.
 The band switched to Victor Entertainment for their second album, Bloody Palace on October 7, 2015.
 Mary's Blood switched labels again for their fourth album Revenant, released on April 18, 2018 by Tokuma Japan Communications.
-After two studio more albums, Mary's Blood began an indefinite hiatus on April 9, 2022.
+Around this time, Saki was involved in an unspecified criminal act and the subsequent trouble related to it took a toll on her mental state.
+At the same time, disagreements in musical direction appeared in the band, which furthered her mental exhaustion to the point she told their management agency that she could not continue in the summer of 2018.
+The agency accommodated her, which included talks of a project that would later lead to the formation of Nemophila, and Saki said this alleviated some of her mental stress and allowed her to continue in Mary's Blood.

+While working on the band's June 12, 2019 album Confessions, Saki experienced a disconnect between what the other members wanted to do and what she felt was best for the band, and considered quitting.
+This resulted in her composing only three songs for the album.
+Around the time Mary's Blood were live-streaming concerts without an audience in 2020 due to the COVID-19 pandemic in Japan, the band members discussed leaving their agency due to a strained-relationship with the company, but, because they did not want to manage everything themselves again, they instead decided to take a break.
+In her autobiography, Saki wrote that some members wanted to continue, but others did not.
+Although she personally felt they should disband since there were no plans to resume activities in the near future, she understood the sentiment that it was "important that the band's name lives on", thus they chose to go on hiatus.
+After touring to support their self-titled sixth studio album, which was released on September 29, 2021, Mary's Blood began the indefinite hiatus on April 9, 2022.